 Springtime Dust Storm Swirls at Martian North Pole

-Two Hubble Space Telescope images of Mars, taken about a month apart on September 18 and October 15, 1996, reveal a state-sized dust storm churning near the edge of the Martian north polar cap.
+Two Hubble telescope images of Mars, taken about a month apart, reveal a state-sized dust storm churning near the edge of the northern polar cap.
 The polar storm is probably a consequence of large temperature differences between the polar ice and the dark regions to the south, which are heated by the springtime sun.
-The increased sunlight also causes the dry ice in the polar cap to sublime and shrink.
+The increased sunlight also causes the dry ice in the polar cap to shrink.

 Mars is famous for large, planet-wide dust storms.
 This is the first time that such an event has been caught near the receding northern polar cap.
 In the top picture, the salmon-colored notch in the white northern polar cap is a 600-mile-long (1,000 kilometer-long) storm – nearly the width of Texas.
 In the bottom image, taken one month later, the storm has dissipated.
 A distinctive dust-colored, comma-shaped feature can be seen curving across the ice cap.